CFSCC conducts advanced SATCOM training event with allies, partners

-The Combined Force Space Component Command Operations Directorate team stands in front of the CFSCC headquarters building April 7, 2022, at Vandenberg SFB, Calif.
-Coordinating with various operations centers, allies, and commercial space partners, the team planned and hosted CFSCC’s first “Rapid Tiger” advanced training event from Mar.
+The Combined Force Space Component Command hosted its first “Rapid Tiger” advanced training event from Mar.
 28-31, 2022.
-Rapid Tiger 22-1 focused on commercial satellite communication, completing four vignettes that tested CFSCC’s capabilities to support and maintain satellite communications to the warfighter across the globe despite disruptions to the system.
-(U.S. Space Force photo by Lt.
-Col. Mae-Li Allison)
+Rapid Tiger 22-1 focused on commercial Satellite Communication (SATCOM), where a small team of five from the CFSCC Operations Directorate worked with several different operations centers to complete four vignettes that tested CFSCC’s capabilities to support and maintain satellite communications to the warfighter across the globe despite disruptions to the system.

+“I’m very pleased with our first effort to apply this new type of ‘stress test’ to our space command and control operations,” said Maj.
+Gen. DeAnna Burt, the CFSCC commander.
+“Our exercise planning and readiness section has been on the lookout for opportunities to bridge training events with operations in such a way that they can also offer timely solutions to the most pressing issues.”

+Scheduled to take place three times a year with participants from all around the world, the Rapid Tiger Events will offer ways to test out new ideas in a low-risk environment.

 |Date Taken: